cjbristol/cjbristol/README.md

 - 👋 Hi, I’m @cjbristol
-- 👀 I’m interested in facilitating the use of open source in public and private organizations, and government.
+- 👀 I’m interested in facilitating the use of open source in commercial companies and government.
 - 📫 How to reach me craig.bristol@gmail.com

 <!---